openvinotoolkit/training_extensions/docs/source/tutorials/base/deploy.rst

     2023-01-20 09:30:41,737 | INFO : Deploying the model
     2023-01-20 09:30:41,753 | INFO : Deploying completed

+We also can deploy the quantized model, that was optimized with NNCF in the previous step, passing the path to this model to ``--load-weights`` parameter.

-After that, we can use the resulting ``openvino.zip`` archive to visualize the inference, please refer :doc:`demo`.
+After that, we can use the resulting ``openvino.zip`` archive to visualize the inference :doc:`demo`.